RadheTians/Online-Multiple-Choice-Questions-MCQ-Quiz-Portal/README.md

 # How to Use

-1. Use the Admin Panel to set up quiz.
-Quiz won't be enabled unless you click the "Enable" button.
-Click on the same to enable an added quiz.
+1. Use the Admin Panel to set up quiz questions.
+Quiz won't be enabled unless you click the "Start Test" button.
+Click on the same to start an added quiz.

-2. Scores are updated realtime on the server, however the leaderboard will be updated only when the user finishes the quiz, or there is a time out or the admin ends the quiz by clicking on "Disable" button.
+2. Scores are updated realtime on the server, however the result will be shown only when the user finishes the quiz, or there is a time out or the admin ends the quiz by clicking on "is_staff" attribute of Normal User.

-3. Once the admin clicks on the disable button, the quiz ends for all the users taking that quiz, irrespective of their active or inactive state (whether logged in or left the quiz in the middle only).
-The leaderboard will be updated either when a user "Finishes" his /her quiz and when the admin "disables" the quiz.
+3. Once the admin clicks on the individual user "is_staff" attribute, the quiz ends for that particular user taking that quiz.

-4. Once the quiz is disabled, the quiz becomes inaccessible.
-If the quiz is enabled again later, only those user who have not already taken the quiz can take the quiz.
+4. Once the quiz is disabled for that particular user, the quiz becomes inaccessible for that user.
+If the quiz is enabled again for that particular user by Admin then, user will be able to start quiz.

-5. It is recommended that you Enable the quiz when all the users are ready and disable the quiz when all the users have completed the quiz or time limit of taking the quiz has exceeded.
+5. All the questions in quiz exam will come with individual time depands upon difficulty of question(i.e 20sec, 40sec, 600sec, etc).

+6. User can skill questions during quiz exam period.

+7. There is one text field where user can go to any question from any question to some any question.

 ## USAGE

    Python3, Django, Postgresql, psycopg2.